isomerpages/moe-hillgrovesec/_hillgrove-experience/Co Curricular Activities.md

 <img src="/images/cca%20overview%202.jpg"
      style="width:35%" align=left>

-To encourage individual and team excellence in CCAs, from 2009 we have established the School Colours Awards for students who achieve outstanding performance in their CCAs.
+To encourage individual and team excellence<br> in CCAs, from 2009 we have established the<br> School Colours Awards for students who achieve outstanding performance in their CCAs.